 HyperScale X leverages the public RHEL Network Time Protocol (NTP) servers to maintain time synchronization.
-Configure the nodes if your environment requires the use of internal NTP servers to enforce synchronization.
+If your environment requires the use of internal NTP servers to enforce synchronization, configure the nodes.

 Procedure

-Edit the following file, using a text editor such as nano, vi or vim:
+In a text editor such as nano, vi, or vim, open the /etc/chrony.conf file.

-Edit the following section of the configuration file, replacing the
+Edit the following section of the file, replacing the

 rhel.pool.ntp.org

-addresses with the desired NTP server's FQDN or IP address.# Use public servers from the pool.ntp.org project.
+addresses with the IP address of the desired NTP server.# Use public servers from the pool.ntp.org project.

 # Please consider joining the pool (http://www.pool.ntp.org/join.html).